devangdalvi/AI-Powered-Healthcare-Analytics-Interactive-Dashboard-using-Prompt-Engineering-with-Claude-AI/README.md

 7. Ensure the dashboard is suitable for decision-making and easy to understand.
 Output:
 * Provide the dashboard structure (sections and components).
 * Include the code for implementation (preferably using Streamlit / Dash / Power BI / Tableau).
-Clearly explain each visualization and its purpose.
-Dataset: [Paste your dataset here]"
+Clearly explain each visualization and its purpose."

 ---